xescugc/rebost/doc/xescugc.md

 * Then it's copied to the location and removed from the `tmp/`
 * Finally stores the SHA key to the KV store

-If the image needs to be replicated then the Node, in the next heartbeat will comunicate te pending replications to the Leader.
+If the Objects needs to be replicated then the Node, in the next heartbeat will comunicate te pending replications to the Leader.

 ### Serve

-If the image needed is in the Node, the it serves the image.
+If the Object needed is in the Node, the it serves the Object.

-If the image is not in his KV then __TODO__
+If the Object is not in his KV then __TODO__

 ### Status